tjmahr/tjmahr.github.io/_notes/2026-01-20-ggplot-geom-default-aesthetics.md

 [^crank]: I hope I don't seem like a crank by mentioning these bugbears and GitHub issues in these notes.

-Anyway,to recover the old behavior (or at least inspect it), I pulled the `default_aes` from each geom in ggplot2 3.5.2.
+Anyway, to recover the old behavior (or at least inspect it), I pulled the `default_aes` from each geom in ggplot2 3.5.2.
 This output gives me a snapshot of the old aesthetics, so I can quickly drop in some `point` aesthetics for quick fixes of those plots.